suren-m/tfw/README.md

 * Keep the `guide` folder open in a separate tab / window for convenience.
 Please use the version on github as the source of truth.

-<a target="_blank" href="https://github.com/suren-m/tfw/tree/master/guide">This link will open guide in a new tab</a>
+   <a target="_blank" href="https://github.com/suren-m/tfw/tree/master/guide">Keep this link open in a new tab or a window</a>

 ---